Ni3deshwal/Rudux_practice/Interview Question/React Interview/React_interview.md

 ### Explain strict mode

-StrictMode allows you to run checks and warnings for react components.
+- StrictMode allows you to run checks and warnings for react components.
 It runs only on development build.
 It helps you to highlight the issues without rendering any visible UI.

+- StrictMode is a tool added in version 16.3 of React to highlight potential problems in an application.
+It performs additional checks on the application.

 ### What are reacted portals?